Potassium permanganate: Structure

 KMnO4 forms orthorhombic crystals with constants: a = 910.5 pm, b = 572.0 pm, c = 742.5 pm.
 The overall motif is similar to that for barium sulfate, with which it forms solid solutions.
-In the solid (as in solution), each MnO4− centre is tetrahedral.
+In the solid (as in solution), each MnO_{4}− centre is tetrahedral.
 The Mn–O distances are 1.62 Å.

 Color

 The purplish-black color of solid potassium permanganate, and the intensely pink to purple color of its solutions, is caused by its permanganate anion, which gets its color from a strong charge-transfer absorption band caused by excitation of electrons from oxo ligand orbitals to empty orbitals of the manganese(VII) center.
 The crystal form can range from purple to black or gray, and has a blue metallic sheen.

 Medical uses

 Mechanism of action

 Potassium permanganate functions as a strong oxidizing agent.
 Through this mechanism it results in disinfection, astringency, and reduced odors.

 Clinical use

 Potassium permanganate is no longer the preferred treatment for dermatological conditions and no form of it is labeled for human use by the US Food and Drug Administration.
 It should never be taken internally, because it is highly toxic and corrosive to mucous membranes and skin.

 Potassium Permanganate, U.S.P., has a limited topical efficacy against bacteria and fungi.
 Concentrations of 1:5000 or more are necessary for an effective bactericidal action, but they are irritating to tissues.
 Consequently, solutions of 1: 10,000 are usually used.
 However, up to an hour may be required to kill many bacteria, and some strains survive exposure to this concentration.
 For this reason, permanganate has been made obsolete by much superior antiseptic and antifungal drugs.